Sanathnagar

 In the past, a part of it served as a residential area for officers and workers in the industries located there.
 The residential area is known as SRT (Single Room Tenements) quarters.
-It has since grown to include neighboring localities such as Czech Colony, parts of BK Guda, Subhash Nagar Colony, Tulisi Nagar, Jayaprakash Nagar Colony, and the ESI area.
+It has since grown to include neighbouring localities such as Czech Colony, parts of BK Guda, Subhash Nagar Colony, Tulisi Nagar, Jayaprakash Nagar Colony, and the ESI area.

 Story

 The industrial area of Sanathnagar includes small and medium-scale chemical, pharmaceutical, electrical, and mechanical industries.
-It also has large industries like Bright Star Rubber, Divi's, Sipra, Gland Pharma, and Lamco along with several major automobile service centers.
-GM Motors, TATA Motors, Toyota, Chevrolet, Daewoo, Bajaj, Volvo, Skoda, Mercedes-Benz are located here.
+It also has large industries like Bright Star Rubber, Divi's, Sipra, Gland Pharma, and Lamco along with several major automobile service centres.
+GM Motors, TATA Motors, Toyota, Chevrolet, Daewoo, Bajaj, Volvo, Škoda, Mercedes-Benz are located here.
 The main branch of the post office is also located in this industrial area.

 The engineering companies Voltas and Allwyn were formerly located in Sanathnagar, along with automobile manufacturer Ashok Leyland and asbestos sheets manufacturer like Hyderabad Industries Ltd.

 Now with Bakelyte Hylam made a residential property, purchased and developed by Lodha Group, a gated community is coming up at Sanathnagar with the name CASA Paradiso.
 Swamy Talkies, an old cinema theater, has also been converted into a apartments.
 Major national banks such as the State Bank of India, HDFC, State Bank of Hyderabad, Andhra Bank and big retail stores like D-Mart, Agro Mech Industries, Metalika Industries & Steel Utensils manufacturing unit, Metal Industries are also located here.
-Urbanization can be seen in areas like the Czech colony and others of this suburb.
+Urbanisation can be seen in areas like the Czech colony and others of this suburb.

 The Sunday Market located at Sanathnagar-Erragadda main road sells all kinds of second-hand goods and many other miscellaneous items.